bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 * Once all the information has been compiled from [**Step 4**](#step-4-gather-information-for-your-request) click on the `Submit edit request` button

-* A pop-up will appear to allow space to include all the information you have collected and gathered, this place only allows for text information if you need to submit photos or files please do so in the next step as it is necessary and part of the request process
+* A pop-up will appear to allow space to include all the information you have collected and gathered, this place only allows for text information

 ### Step 6: Email the Platform Services team